Information for Applicants to the Bioinformatics Program

 - Please start the application process via the UCLA Graduate Programs in Bioscience website.

-- We require the GRE General Exam; A SUBJECT TEST IS NOT REQUIRED.
+- We do not require the GRE General Exam, but it is optional; A SUBJECT TEST IS NOT REQUIRED.

 - Three letters of recommendation are required from professors, supervisors or others who may provide an evaluation of accomplishments or potential for research.